aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module-03-Lab-01-Explore-non-relational-data-in-Azure.md

     -   **Performance**:  _Standard_
     -   **Redundancy**:  _Locally-redundant storage (LRS)_

 3. Select  **Next: Advanced >**  and view the advanced configuration options.
-In particular, note that this is where you can enable hierarchical namespace to support Azure Data Lake Storage Gen2.
-Leave this option  **unselected**  (you'll enable it later), and then select  **Next: Networking >**  to view the networking options for your storage account.
+This is where you can enable hierarchical namespace to support Azure Data Lake Storage Gen2.
+Under **Data Lake Storage Gen2**, check the **Enable hierarchical namespace** option, and then select  **Next: Networking >**  to view the networking options for your storage account.

 4. Select  **Next: Data protection >**  and then in the  **Recovery**  section,  deselect all of the  **Enable soft delete...**  options.
-These options retain deleted files for subsequent recovery, but can cause issues later when you enable hierarchical namespace.
+These options retain deleted files for subsequent recovery, but can cause issues later.

 5. Continue through the remaining  **Next >**  pages without changing any of the default settings, and then on the  **Review + Create**  page, wait for your selections to be validated and select  **Create**  to create your Azure Storage account.